bazelbuild/bazel-blog/_posts/2019-02-05-configurable-builds-part-1.md

 ```

 This post reviews Bazel's *configurability work*, which is an ongoing effort to
-to make these tasks simple, flexible, and powerful.
+make these tasks simple, flexible, and powerful.
 This is a deeper dive into
 themes covered in Bazel's [configurability
 roadmap](https://bazel.build/roadmaps/configuration.html).